Updated: June 2026

 How long is too long for a home to sit on the market in the GTA?

 It depends on property type.
-Semi-detached homes in the GTA averaged roughly 23 days on market in early 2026, detached homes averaged 33 days, and condos averaged 43 days.
-If your home has been listed for more than double the average for its type and local area without a serious showing or offer, that’s a clear signal to review pricing, presentation, or both — not to wait for the market to shift.
+Semi-detached homes tend to sell fastest, detached homes a little slower, and condos slowest of all.
+If your home has been listed for more than double the typical time for its type and local area without a serious showing or offer, that’s a clear signal to review pricing, presentation, or both, not to wait for the market to shift.

 Should I take my home off the market and relist it later?